 Varies (self study, self-paced).

 Upon successful completion of this learning experience, students will be able to: investigate brain-behavior relationships through the study of functional neuroanatomy; examine the history of the development of neuropsychology; examine the three main classes of neurotransmitters and receptors; describe the hierarchical levels of function in the central nervous system and the structure, organization, and connectivity of the cortex; discuss the nature of emotions and the cognitive processes; examine brain diseases that produce psychological disturbances; and analyze the purpose of and techniques used in assessment of neuropsychological functions.

 This course introduces students to the scientific exploration of human behavior from a neuroscientist’s perspective.
 Students learn basic neuroanatomy and how distinct brain regions and networks of brain regions work to produce behaviors studied by psychologists.
-The material focuses on higher functions, such as memory and language, which require continual interaction of the different lobes; and examines abnormalities of the brain.
-Instructional methods include: Study guide, required readings, and a final exam.
+Other topics include higher functions, such as memory and language, which require continual interaction of the different lobes; and examines abnormalities of the brain.
+Instructional methods include a study guide, required readings, and a final exam.

 In the lower division baccalaureate/associate degree category, 3 semester hours in Introduction to Neuropsychology, Psychology, Social Science, or General Science (1/20).